Bring your own project idea to life and help shape democracy in the digital age.

-The Landecker Democracy Fellowship annually supports diverse changemakers in unpacking and addressing historic and contemporary systems of inequity.
-The 2022/23 cohort brings together 30 Fellows to realize project ideas that tackle some of the democratic challenges and opportunities of our digital age.
+The Humanity in Action Democracy Fellowship supports diverse changemakers in unpacking and addressing historic and contemporary systems of inequity.
+The 2023/24 cohort will bring together 16 Fellows to realize project ideas around the theme of democracy and the politics of memory.

 The Fellowship